mark-hahn/emStructObj/README.md

 	coffee -cwmo lib .

 Pull requests will only be accepted in coffeescript.
+If you aren't comfortable writing coffeescript then send me javascript or any other pseudo-code and I'll translate it to coffeescript.

 License
 -------